Air Fryer Recipe

 1. Preheat your air fryer to 200°C (390°F).

-2. In a small bowl, whisk together the Dijon mustard, honey, olive oil, and lemon juice until smooth.
+2. In a small bowl, whisk the Dijon mustard, honey, olive oil and lemon juice together until smooth.
 Season with salt and pepper.

-3. Brush each salmon fillet generously with the mustard glaze, coating all sides.
+3. Brush each salmon fillet generously with the mustard glaze, making sure all sides are coated.

-4. Place the salmon fillets in a single layer in the air fryer basket.
-Depending on your air fryer size, you may need to cook them in batches.
+4. Arrange the salmon fillets in a single layer in the air fryer basket.
+Depending on the size of your air fryer, you may need to cook them in batches.

-5. Air fry the salmon for 8-10 minutes, or until the fillets reach your desired level of doneness.
+5. Air fry the salmon for 8-10 minutes, or until the fillets are cooked to your liking.

-6. Remove from the air fryer and let rest for a minute before serving.
+6. Take the salmon out of the air fryer and leave it to rest for a minute before serving.

 Why this works in an air fryer